arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-05-11-Forty-Eight.md

 layout: post-sequential
 permalink: /blogs/internship-poly/:year/:month/:day
 categories: internship-poly
-tags:
+tags: poster report blackboard politemall ika dell xps lattitude big windows engineer external akmal akhmal akmahl email forwarding flexi excel sheets mail accounts ssd problem spoilt
 ---
 # 48th day of internship

 <span class="timestamp">[10:58]</span> omt just simply starting on the poster and report is hard.
 It would've been much harder without the free references for the posters.
-They mentioned that examples of the report can be found in Blacboard, but i can't find it for the life of me.
+They mentioned that examples of the report can be found in Blackboard, but i can't find it for the life of me.

 <span class="timestamp">[12:18]</span> So someone from Dell visited the office, here to fix <span class='disable-selection' ondblclick="this.innerHTML='Ika'">&lt;<b>REDACTED</b>&gt;</span>'s Dell XPS 15.6" laptop.
 Big laptop.
 The requirement for me ensure that they do their job is that the laptop is able to make it through Windows login